Swansong (pronounced swon-sawng)

 a dying swan was said to sing.

-1831: A compound word, swan + song and a calque from the original German Schwanenlied (that construct being Schwan + Lied).
+1831: A compound word, the construct being swan + song and a calque from the original German Schwanenlied (that construct being Schwan + Lied).
 Swan dated from before 900 and was from the Middle English & Old English swan, from the Proto-Germanic swanaz (swan, literally “the singing bird”), from the primitive Indo-European swonhz- & swenhz- (to sing, make sound”).
 It was cognate with the West Frisian swan, the Low German Swaan, the Dutch zwaan, the German Schwan, the Norwegian svane and the Swedish svan.
 It was related also to the Old English ġeswin (melody, song) & swinsian (to make melody), the Latin sonus (sound), the Old Norse svanr, the Middle Low German swōn and the Russian звон (zvon) (ringing) & звук (zvuk) (sound).
 Song was from the Middle English & Old English song & sang (noise, song, singing, chanting; poetry; a poem to be sung or recited, psalm, lay), from the Proto-Germanic sangwaz (singing, song), from the primitive Indo-European songwh-o- (singing, song) from sengwh- (to sing).
 It was cognate with the Scots sang & song (singing, song), the Saterland Frisian Song, the West Frisian sang, the Dutch zang, the Low German sang, the German Sang (singing, song), the Swedish sång (song), the Norwegian Bokmål sang, the Norwegian Nynorsk (song), the Icelandic söngur and the Ancient Greek ὀμφή (omphḗ) (voice, oracle).
 It was related to the Gothic saggws and the Old High German sang.
-Swansong (used also a swan song & swan-song) is a noun; the noun plural is swansongs.
+Swansong is a noun; the noun plural is swansongs.
+Constructions like "swan-singing" are structurally correct but not used.

 The romantic roadster's swansong